DemonPiranha/ITC-441-labs/Lab 1/web-server/README.md

         4. If the system receives an /cycle command, it will change to the "Cycle" state.

-    7. While in the "Cycle" state:
+    iv.
+While in the "Cycle" state:

         1. The alloff function is called to clear all lights.